Motion-Aware Transformer for Multi-Object Tracking: Introduction

 Multi-object tracking (MOT) aims to detect objects and maintain their identities across frames in a video.
 Recent advances in query-based detection have reshaped this task.
-The introduction of DETR~\citet{carion2020end} marked a turning point, as it replaced handcrafted post-processing with an end-to-end formulation.
-Through attention mechanisms and Hungarian matching, DETR aligns queries with ground-truth objects, while unmatched queries are discarded as ``no object.''
+The introduction of DETR~\cite{carion2020end} marked a turning point, as it replaced handcrafted post-processing with an end-to-end formulation.
 This query-based design allows the network to propagate information across frames, making end-to-end training feasible and effective.

-Building on this paradigm, TrackFormer~\citet{meinhardt2022trackformer} extended DETR to MOT by propagating detection queries forward as track queries, and concatenating them with newly initialized detection queries for subsequent frames.
+Building on this paradigm, TrackFormer~\cite{meinhardt2022trackformer} extended DETR to MOT by propagating detection queries forward as track queries, and concatenating them with newly initialized detection queries for subsequent frames.
 This formulation enabled consistent learning of track queries without manual association rules.
-Later, MOTR~\citet{zeng2022motr} introduced a Temporal Aggregation Network (TAN) to update track queries between frames, alleviating issues of overfitting and improving performance on challenging datasets such as DanceTrack.
+Later, MOTR~\cite{zeng2022motr} introduced a Temporal Aggregation Network (TAN) to update track queries between frames, alleviating issues of overfitting and improving performance on challenging datasets such as DanceTrack.
 These advances have established query propagation as a dominant strategy in end-to-end MOT.